harness/developer-hub/docs/cloud-cost-management/4-use-ccm-cost-optimization/3-Cluster-orchestrator/3-setting_up_CO.md

 #### Step B: Configuration

-Cluster Orchestrator allows you to choose a base on-demand capacity, which you can further split into percentages to determine how much should be used by spot and on-demand instances.
+Cluster Orchestrator allows you to choose a **Base On-Demand Capacity**, which can be further split into percentages to determine how much should be used by Spot and On-Demand instances.
 You can also choose the distribution strategy between **Least-Interrupted** or **Cost-optimized**.
-Once all the details are filled in, you can see the potential savings and select **"Complete Enablement"** to enable Cluster Orchestrator for the cluster.
+Once all the details are filled in, you can see the potential savings and click on the **"Complete Enablement"** button to enable Cluster Orchestrator for the cluster.

 <DocImage path={require('./static/stepB.png')} width="110%" height="110%" title="Click to view full size image" />